megpatakota/statistical_analysis/presentation.md

 ## Slide 8: Key Finding #4 – Engagement Predicts Retention

 ### Content
-**Low Engagement = High Churn:**
+**Low Engagement = Higher Churn:**
 - Fewer pages viewed
 - Less time on website
 - Fewer destinations searched
 - Higher bounce rates

-**High Engagement = Low Churn:**
+**High Engagement = Lower Churn:**
 - More property pages viewed
-- Longer browsing sessions
+- Longer visit duration
-- Multiple destinations explored
+- More search activity

 ### Visual
-- **Split comparison graphic** or **two-column layout**
-- Left side (red-tinted): "Low Engagement" with down arrows and metrics
-- Right side (green-tinted): "High Engagement" with up arrows and metrics
-- Or: Scatter plot showing engagement metric vs churn rate with trend line
+📓 **USE NOTEBOOK CELL 18 OUTPUT:**
+- 3x3 grid of histograms showing feature distributions
+- Each histogram overlays Churned (red) vs Retained (green)
+- Key metrics: total_visit_minutes, total_visit_pages, property_pages_count

+**Export:** Screenshot the full 3x3 grid from Cell 18, or select 3-4 key histograms

 ### Speaker Notes
 > "The fourth pattern relates to how customers interact with our website before and during booking.
 And this one is intuitive but important to quantify.
 >
+> These histograms show the distribution of various engagement metrics, split by whether customers churned or not.
+The green shows retained customers, red shows churned customers.
+>
-> Customers who churn tend to have what I'd call 'shallow' engagement with our platform.
+> What you can see is that customers who churn tend to have what I'd call 'shallow' engagement with our platform.
 They spend less time browsing, they look at fewer properties, they don't explore multiple destinations.
 It's almost like they're just transacting rather than genuinely engaging with Hotels.com as a platform.
 >
 > In contrast, customers who return tend to have 'deep' engagement.
 They browse extensively, compare properties, look at different destinations.
 They're investing time in our platform, which suggests they see us as their go-to resource for hotel bookings.
 >